Jay Jay the Jet Plane

-Jay Jay the Jet Plane is an American live-action/CGI-animated musical children's television series created by David and Deborah Michel and first aired on TLC and later moved to PBS Kids, with reruns on Qubo and TBN's Smile.
+Jay Jay the Jet Plane is an American live-action/3D-animated musical children's television series created by David and Deborah Michel and first aired on TLC and later moved to PBS, with reruns on Qubo and TBN's Smile.
 The series aired for a total of 4 seasons and has 62 episodes.

 Premise

 The series is centered on a group of anthropomorphic aircraft that live in the fictional city of Tarrytown, taking place at E.Z.
 Airlines at Tarrytown Airport.
 The episodes were commonly distributed in 25-minute-long (without commercials) pairs, with one header sequence and one end credit for each pair.
 Each episode contains one or more songs.

 The series was intended to be educational to teach moral and life lessons to young-aged children.

 Music

-The theme song and all of the other songs were written by the famous children's singer/songwriter Stephen Michael Schwartz and sung by his popular musical group, Parachute Express.
+The theme song and all of the other songs were composed by the famous children's singer/songwriter Stephen Michael Schwartz and sung by his popular musical group, Parachute Express.
 The end credits music during the original airings of seasons 1–3 was a reprise of "Gee, How I Love to Fly", which was changed to a new instrumental tune for repeats from late 2001 onwards.